-Accrued expense or accrued liabilities is the term describing the payments or expense that the company incurs or recognize but would be due for the payment in the future.
+Accrued expense or accrued liabilities is the term describing the payments or expenses that the company incurs or recognizes but would be due for the payment in the future.
 ‘Accrued’ means to increase or accumulate.
 So, when a company accrues expenses, its unpaid bills are increasing.

-Under the accrual method of accounting, a company needs to recognize expenses as and when it incurs them, and not when it pays for it.
+Under the accrual method of accounting, a company needs to recognize expenses as and when it incurs them and not when it pays for them.
 A good example of such an expense is the company has got the supplies but is yet to get the invoice for the same.

 An accounting manager needs to pair such expenses against revenue via GAAP’s matching principle.
 As per the matching principle, a company needs to record expenses in the period they occur.

 These expenses are liabilities as the company needs to settle them in due time.
 Therefore, accounting managers record them as a current liability side on the Balance Sheet.